Do you have dust allergies and want to find out how to eliminate it from your home?

 Sometimes it takes several minutes or more for them to fall back to the ground or they end up landing on surfaces you had already cleaned.

-The best solution for permanent dust removal is to use a home air purifier.
+Therefore, the best solution for permanent dust removal is to use a home air purifier.

 Air purifiers work by controlling dust on a non-stop basis.